-A licensee could not, directly or through an affiliate, disclose, other than to a consumer reporting agency, a policy or account number or other access number or access code for a consumer's policy, credit card account, deposit account, or transaction account to any nonaffiliated third party for use in telemarketing, direct mail marketing, or other marketing through electronic mail to the consumer.
-These provisions would not apply if the policy or account number, or other access number or access code, were in an encrypted form, as long as the licensee did not give the recipient a means to decode the number or code.
+A licensee may not, directly or through an affiliate, disclose, other than to a consumer reporting agency, a policy or account number or other access number or access code for a consumer's policy, credit card account, deposit account, or transaction account to any nonaffiliated third party for use telemarketing, direct mail marketing, or other marketing through electronic mail to the consumer.
+These provisions do not apply if the policy or account number, or other access number or access code, is in an encrypted form, as long as the licensee does not give the recipient a means to decode the number or code.

-Further, the prohibition would not apply if a licensee disclosed a policy or account number or other access number or access code as follows: to the licensee's service provider solely in order to perform marketing for the licensee's own products or services, as long as the service provider was not authorized directly to initiate charges to the account; to a licensee who was a producer solely in order to perform marketing for the licensee's own products or services; or, to a participant in an affinity or similar program whose participants were identified to the customer when he or she entered into the program.
+Further, the prohibition does not apply if a licensee discloses a policy or account number or other access number or access code as follows: to the licensee's service provider solely in order to perform marketing for the licensee's own products or services, as long as the service provider is not authorized directly to initiate charges to the account; to a licensee who is a producer solely in order to perform marketing for the licensee's own products or services; or, to a participant in an affinity or similar program whose participants are identified to the customer when he or she enters into the program.